-3.14 Universal synchronous/asynchronous receiver transmitters (USART)
+3.17 Universal synchronous/asynchronous receiver transmitters (USART)

-The device embeds one universal synchronous/asynchronous receiver transmitter (USART1), which communicate at speeds of up to 6 Mbit/s.
+The device embeds up to two universal synchronous/asynchronous receiver transmitters (USART1, USART2), which communicate at speeds of up to 6 Mbit/s.

-It provides hardware management of the CTS, RTS and RS485 DE signals, multiprocessor communication mode, master synchronous communication and single-wire half-duplex communication mode.
+They provide hardware management of the CTS, RTS and RS485 DE signals, multiprocessor communication mode, master synchronous communication and single-wire half-duplex communication mode.
 USART1 supports also SmartCard communication (ISO 7816), IrDA SIR ENDEC, LIN Master/Slave capability and auto baud rate feature, and has a clock domain independent from the CPU clock, allowing to wake up the MCU from Stop mode.

-The USART interface can be served by the DMA controller.
+The USART interfaces can be served by the DMA controller.